SLELO PRISM

-Whether you spend time outside in your woods, or just enjoy the beauty of your trees and wildlife from your window, you likely love your woods and want to keep them healthy.
+Whether you spend time walking your woodland trails or simply enjoy the view of trees and wildlife from your window, your woods are something you treasure—and keeping them healthy matters.

 Agreeing to take these actions awards you this Forests Protectors Badge.